sdc1905/powerBICaseStudies/README.md

 ## Zomato Business requirement
 The Zomato Analytics Dashboard aims to provide insights into food delivery performance, restaurant reviews, and customer preferences.
 It will help stakeholders identify trends, improve delivery operations, and enhance customer satisfaction.

+## Blinkit Business requirement
+The Blinkit Analytics Dashboard aims to provide insights into food delivery performance, and customer preferences.
+It will help stakeholders identify trends, improve delivery operations, and enhance customer satisfaction.

 <footer>